PaloAltoNetworks/pan.dev/products/panos/docs/panos-upgrade-assurance/api/exceptions.md

 Parent class for all exceptions coming from [Utils](/panos/docs/panos-upgrade-assurance/api/utils) module.

+## class `WrongNumberOfArgumentsException`

+Thrown when [FirewallProxy](/panos/docs/panos-upgrade-assurance/api/firewall_proxy) constructor is given wrong number or set of arguments.

 ## class `CommandRunFailedException`

 Used when a command run on a device does not return the `success` status.